citron-labs/vscode-command-buttons/README.md

 - `.vscodeignore` excludes source and packaged `.vsix` files from the extension bundle.

 ## Release Notes
+### 0.2.1
+- Added visual guide GIFs for presets, custom commands, layout toggles, and show/hide controls to the README.

+### 0.2.0
+- Added an editable preset library with add/remove actions, restore defaults, and Settings Sync persistence.
+- Updated the Marketplace preview images to show the grid and compact views.
+- Fixed the dark mode preset dropdown background for better contrast.

+### 0.1.2
+- Fixed cached command and grid setting persistence so Marketplace installs keep local data.

 ### 0.1.1
 - Documented predefined variables and selection placeholders.
 - Added Marketplace preview screenshots.